 - How many people you’re expecting will determine the number of porta-potties you’ll need.
 Most events call one for every 50 people, but that ratio varies.
 For example, at a construction site, you want one for every 20 people.

 - Location, location, location!
 For events like state fairs, which cover large amounts of land, you’ll want to have plenty of units available in each area.
 But when budgeting it all out, keep in mind proximity to your event will affect maintenance and delivery costs.

 - The length of your project will affect the overall cost, so have this in mind when sourcing a rental quote.

 - The amount of maintenance you’ll need is another consideration.
 This will depend on the length of your event and how many people flow in and out of it.
 More regular maintenance may be required if your project is bigger.
 And definitely confirm your chosen rental company follows great sanitation standards.

 Porta potties have certainly come far.
 Units can have porcelain thrones, waste circulation systems, and even marble countertops.
 But even the standard john gives you a safe and inexpensive way to relieve yourself.

 Above all, make sure you’re opting for a rental company that can handle all your event’s portable toilet needs.

-If you’re in the foothills of northern California and need a port a potty, be sure to give Wilkinson Portables a call.
+Wilkinson Portables is a portable restroom rental company in the foothills of northern California.
 We’d love to be there for you when nature calls.